 - Determining the degree and nature of interactions, and developing techniques to reduce interactions, between fishing gears and corals, sponges, and other structure-forming invertebrates.

-Pre-proposals are due by March 21 with full applications due by April 30, 2014.
+Pre-proposals were due by March 21 with full applications due by April 30, 2014.
 The application period has closed, and submitted proposals are now undergoing technical review.

 For more information, download the call for proposals or contact Derek Orner, National Bycatch Coordinator.